guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

    - [writing clear pagination instructions](#Writing-Clear-Pagination-Instructions),
    - [providing usage examples](#Providing-Usage-Examples).

 It is worth noting that numerous API documentations have general introductions with limited space for the pagination concept.
+The content described in documentation heavily depends on the API's structure and logic.
 Pagination is usually just a small part of the overall API documentation introduction.
 In case of API that handles small loads of data, pagination is frequently not applied.

 <a id="Documenting-Pagination-in-API-reference"></a>
 ## Documenting Pagination in API Reference